druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 To paraphrase Casey Stengel, clever feature engineering will always outperform clever model algorithms and vice-versa<sup>*</sup>.
 But improving your hyperparameters with these best practices will always improve your results.

 <sup>*</sup>This is not intended to make sense.

+#### Todo:

+new data set

+refactor 4-pass

+nice wandb chart

+run LightGBM on HyperOpt, check timings

+try all the other Ray searches with LGBM

+fix the Jekyll template and validate html

+fix top links and header color

+fix bottom copyright